Don't Breathe: Box office

 Although the film fell to third place in its third weekend as a result of being overtaken by Sully and When the Bough Breaks, it continued to witness strong holds by falling 49% after adding another 333 theaters.

 Outside North America, the film's biggest debuts were in the United Kingdom ($1.3 million), Germany ($1.3 million), Brazil ($1.2 million) Mexico ($1.2 million) and Australia ($1 million).
 It scored the third biggest opening of the year for a Hollywood film in Korea with $4.5 million.
 It's on pace to become the highest-grossing horror film in Uruguay.

 Accolades

 Sequel

 In November 2016, writer and director Fede Álvarez announced that a sequel was in the works.
 Producer Sam Raimi commented on the sequel and was quoted saying, "It's only the greatest idea for a sequel I've ever heard.
 I'm not kidding."
 In November 2018, Álvarez announced the script for the sequel was completed.

 In January 2020, the title was announced as Don't Breathe 2.
-The film was to begin principal photography in the April 2020, with a script co-written by Rodo Sayagues and Álvarez, but was delayed due to the COVID-19 pandemic.
+The film was to begin principal photography in April 2020, with a script co-written by Rodo Sayagues and Álvarez, but was delayed due to the COVID-19 pandemic.
 Eventually, Sayagues served as director, while the latter served as a producer.
 On October 8, 2020, Lang revealed filming had completed.
 The film was released on August 13, 2021.